Nicole-LijuanChen/NYC-Airbnb-Rental-Prices-Prediction/README.md

 <!-- SECTION 2 -->
 ## Feature engineering
 #### - Fill Nan values using the specified method.
+        According to data.info, there are 4 cloumns missing some values. lname,host_name,last_review and reviews_per_month

 #### - Convert categorical variable into numeric variables(0/1).
+        According to data understanding, there are 3 important categorical features: neighbourhood_group,neighbourhood,room_type

 #### - Drop some columns that have a low correlation with "price".
      id, host_id, host_name ....